ChristianHallerX/ChristianHallerX.github.io/_featured_categories/research.md

 menu: true
 order: 1
 description: >
-  In this place I showcase a few study results.
+  In this place, I showcase a few study results.
 ---